andrewgder/dailydice/README.md

 ✅ Up to 2 rerolls per round
 ✅ Leaderboard to track top scores
 ✅ Easy-to-use UI with interactive dice selection

+To add:
+Scoring rules, instead of total sum